Japan's Go To Travel review is too little, too late, infectious disease experts say

 "A more drastic review should have been carried out," she said.

 As of Saturday, Japan had 313 severely ill COVID-19 patients nationwide, according to the health ministry.
-The number is still lower than the peak of 328 logged April 30 in the midst of the first wave.
+The number is still lower than the peak of 328 logged April 30.

 "We need to give a high mark to the success in keeping the number of severely ill patients relatively low," she said.
 "But when winter comes, air temperatures and humidity drop, making it easier to catch the novel coronavirus."

-Sugawara said that Japan can forecast that if virus carriers surge, patients with severe symptoms will also begin increasing a little later.
+Sugawara said that it can be forecast that if the number of virus carriers surges, patients with severe symptoms will also begin increasing a little later.

 "The government should now take steps to restrict the movements of people," she added.